 Personal and Professional Skills for Management

-The module examines the personal and professional skills needed to successfully manage individuals in a business context.
+The module examines the personal and professional skills needed to successfully manage individuals in a business contexts.
+It is particularly popular among the diverse group of London School of Management Education students who are employed in various business sectors in London and surrounding areas.
 People are critical to the maximisation of operational performance and therefore an understanding of how to effectively communicate and influence workplace behaviour is a core skill of management.
 Managers also need to understand how inter-personal conflict arises with an ability to coach and develop people in order to achieve a productive workforce.

 Operations management is concerned with the process by which organisations transform a range of inputs into the outputs of goods and services purchased by customers.
 In particular, it focuses on the design and controlling of processes to ensure that operations are efficient in terms of minimising the use of resources, and effective in terms of meeting customer requirements.
 It is thus the core function of an organisation that can have a major impact on the long term sustainability of the business.

 This Module of the BSc (Hons) Business Management programme helps in understanding how market economies work is a key management skill.
 Even the not-for-profit and voluntary sectors are subject to profound economic forces that impact their operations.
 The module considers the two main branches of economics; how individual markets operate (microeconomics), and how economies operate at the aggregate level (macroeconomics).
 Many economic models and concepts are theoretical but nevertheless lead to insights that reduce uncertainty in a constantly changing business environment.